-Transitions from hospital to home: NCHQA releases new evidence for improving health outcomesNew NCHQA research conducted by Community Care of North Carolina identifies ways to significantly improve the quality and effectiveness of transitional care in North Carolina.
+Transitions from hospital to home: NCHQA releases new evidence for improving health outcomesNew NCHQA research conducted by Community Care of North Carolina identifies ways to improve the quality of care for patients after release from the hospital, and to significantly reduce the likelihood that those patients will be readmitted to the hospital.
+Learn the top three recommendations.
 Read the full report.

 NCHQA launches Health AtlasLearn more about NCHQA's new tool for visualizing health and quality measures.